museumcomputernetwork/mcn-2020-git-haiku/index.md

-Now the swinging bridge
+Chirping of the quails
-network is awesome for tea-
+How swift it is
-from looking at the moon.
+Morning-glory gazing